 In the case of breast implants, the most common complications are:

 - Infection - Being a foreign body, implants have a risk of getting infected, even in the future.

-- Capsular contracture - This is hardening of the scar tissue around the implant, this does not occur immediately after surgery but can occur years later, especially if radiation is needed.
+- Capsular contracture - This is a hardening of the scar tissue around the implant, this does not occur immediately after surgery but can occur years later, especially if radiation is needed.

 - Implant rupture - The implant might rupture, causing the liquid to leak from the shell.

-Another rare complication is development of Breast Implant Associated-Anaplastic Large Cell Lymphoma (BIA-ALCL).
+Another rare complication is the development of Breast Implant Associated-Anaplastic Large Cell Lymphoma (BIA-ALCL).
 It is a rare form of lymphoma associated with the scar tissue surrounding the implant.
 It is curable by removing the implant and scar tissue.